 To obtain special skills.
 To acquire the services of an individual whose academic, research, or professional qualifications are responsive to an expressed need of the institution and are so noted in their discipline as to provide a reasonable presumption that the individual would be one of the top candidates in an open search.

 To recruit or retain a spouse/partner.
 In an effort to recruit and/or retain highly qualified professionals, a spouse/partner may be offered an EHRA faculty or staff position.
 The continuation of both appointments shall be entirely within the scope of the appointing departments and in accordance with all university policies and procedures.

 Outstanding diverse candidate.
 A hiring department may have the opportunity to recruit a highly qualified under-represented candidate for a position whose appointment would assist in current underutilization of available pools.

-Contact the Director of Human Resources and Affirmative Action before initiating a request for waiver of recruitment.
+Contact the Associate Vice Chancellor for Human Resources, who serves as the Affirmative Action officer, before initiating a request for waiver of recruitment.
 All waivers of recruitment require written documentation that outlines the special circumstance (above) that applies, and details the qualifications of the individual recommended for appointment and includes a current resume or curriculum vitae.
 The request for waiver requires the written concurrence of the Affirmative Action Officer and will be reported to the Board of Trustees annually.